Risk retention group: Current issues

 Since the LRRA was passed there have been several attempts to amend the act, but nothing has ever come of any of these attempts.
 The most recent attempt was made in March, 2011 when the Risk Retention Modernization Act (HR 2126) was introduced into Congress.
 While the bill never made it to the Congressional floor, supporters have plans to reintroduce the bill during the next Congressional session.

 The Risk Retention Modernization Act (RRMA) includes three specific elements—the addition of property coverage; improved corporate governance standards, and the establishment of a federal mediator.

-Supporters of the LRRA have long wished that the law also covered property and if RRMA is passed RRGs will be allowed to write property coverages along with liability.
-This long desired amendment is especially important for RRGs that insure institutions—such as schools, churches, and hospitals—with multiple locations.
-Right now RRG insureds must obtain their property coverages separately.
-Not only would it be more convenient to get their property coverage through their RRG, it could also save a considerable amount in premiums.
+Supporters of the LRRA favor property coverage.
+If RRMA is passed, RRGs would be allowed to write property coverages along with liability, important for RRGs which insure institutions like schools, churches, and hospitals.

 The second element of the proposed Act is to implement improved corporate governance demands that were first suggest in 2005 in the GAO's report on RRGs and later taken up by the NAIC.
 While many of the new requirements could be burdensome to RRGs, many in the industry feel that the strengthened regulations can only help to legitimize RRGs.

 The third element in the RRMA could prove to be the most beneficial to RRGs.
 The Act would establish a federal mediator, within the Federal Insurance Office (FIO), that would be in charge of settling disputes between states and RRGs.
 Right now, when a non-domiciliary state bars an RRG from writing a certain type of business or tries to regulate an RRG as a domiciled RRG, the RRG's only recourse is to take the dispute to court which can prove costly for a company to pursue.
 With a federal mediator to interpret the LRRA and any amendments, an RRG will have a much stronger position in the states where it conducts business.

 In late July 2010, the Congressional House Financial Services Oversight & Investigation Subcommittee submitted a letter to the GAO to conduct a study into states over-reaching the regulation of RRGs.
 A report was issued on January 9, 2012, titled "Risk Retention Groups: Clarifications Could Facilitate States’ Implementation of the Liability Risk Retention Act."
 The report recommended that Congress should pass legislation clarifying registration, tax and fee requirements imposed by states on RRGs, as well as providing specific definitions of the type of insurance coverages that should be permitted under the LRRA.